How to beat the competition and win more clients. Here are 8 ways for freelancers and developers to rise above the competition.

 8. Building a Personal Brand

-The developers can build an online reputation on sites like Quora, Medium, Gits or can even go for online certifications at Udemy.
+The developers can create an online reputation on sites like Quora, Medium, Gits, or can even go for online certifications at Udemy.

 Always have “I want to build an online reputation” in the back of your mind with anything that you do online.